 Basingstoke and Deane Electoral Review

+Between February and 7 May 2018 the Commission held a consultation, inviting people to submit proposals for a new ward pattern based on 54 councillors.
 In drawing up new boundaries the Commission aims to deliver electoral equality for voters in council elections so that each councillor represents roughly the same number of electors.
 The review also aims to ensure that the new council wards reflect, as far as possible, the interests and identities of communities across Basingstoke and Deane.